Cloud4Wi-Create/my-apps-tutorial/README.md

 * An account on [developers.cloud4wi.com](https://developers.cloud4wi.com)
 * A tenant account on [volare.cloud4wi.com](https://volare.cloud4wi.com)
 * A hosted domain to link to from our [Welcome Portal](https://splashportal.cloud4wi.com)
-    * One page for configuration from our [Control Panel](https://volare.cloud4wi.com)
+    * One page for configuration from our [Admin Panel](https://volare.cloud4wi.com)
     * The page that your end-user will be directed to from the [Welcome Portal](https://splashportal.cloud4wi.com)

 ### The App
-Our app will be rather simple - first, we will trigger it in the pre-authentication phase and show a message welcoming the end-user: "Welcome!
+Our app will be fairly simple, with two steps:
+ * First, we will trigger the app in the pre-authentication phase and show a message welcoming the end-user: "Welcome!
 Complete the log-in process and get a free coffee!".
-Then we are going to set another trigger for when the end-user is completely authenticated: "Thank you for logging in, {name}, present this to the cashier for your free cup of coffee!"
+ * Then, we are going to set another trigger for when the end-user is completely authenticated:
+  "Thank you for logging in, {name}, present this to the cashier for your free cup of coffee!"

+Our app will include a mixture of PHP for server-side processing, JavaScript for interactive API calls, and of course, HTML/CSS to make it appealing.